muratk5n/thirdwave/en/2008/03/revolutionary-wealth-toffler.md

 justly celebrate their immense contributions.

-Unfortunately -few other than specialists and historians, if indeed they- can name the social inventor who ﬁrst came up with the concept of a limited-liability corporation.
+Unfortunately -few other than specialists and historians, if indeed they- can name the social inventor who first came up with the concept of a limited-liability corporation.
 Or the person who wrote it into Gesellschaft mit bescrankter Haftung, the 1892 German law that was the first to embody it.
 Can anyone imagine what today's world economy and